Web UI: screenshots.mattn.ca/compare/

 pip install -U mozscreenshots compare_screenshots mozilla-central/08138045c38c/ try/5f6ca9194dd9/

-The mochitest-browser-screenshots jobs are currently Tier 3 and marked as Excluded so you will need to toggle the filters to make the jobs visible.
+The browser-screenshots-e10s jobs are currently Tier 3 so you will need to toggle the filters to make the jobs visible.

 --setenv MOZSCREENSHOTS_SETS=… isn't specified, no screenshots will be captured on Try server.